Citroën Rosalie: The 7/11

 For the last four model years, the 8 and 10 were replaced by the 7UA and 11UA, both called "MI" for Moteur Inversé ("reversed engine") as the engines, shared with Citroën's recently launched and much more strongly promoted front-wheel drive Traction models, were turned through 180 degrees to fit the rear-wheel drive Rosalies.
-While "7" usually referred to tax horsepower in the French market, the Traction 7C's 1,628 cc engine was actually a 9 CV unit - it had had to be made larger and more powerful, in order to reach the design parameter of a 100 km/h top speed.
+While "7" usually referred to tax horsepower in the French market, the Traction 7C's 1,628 cc engine was actually a 9 CV unit - it had had to be made larger and more powerful to reach the design parameter of a 100 km/h top speed.

+Classification in the French tax and insurance system

+In addition to the three official models/engines of 8 CV, 10 CV and 15 CV, listed above, the 7 CV and 11 CV engines of the new Traction Avant were also installed in the final phase.
+The models were then called 7 Mi and 11 Mi.